davidanitoiu/ninja-clan-manager/README.md

 The sake den earns money based on the number of seats, decor, tavern keeper & waiter.
 The game ends when the school goes bankrupt.

+## Basic Concept

+You start the game killing some guy, get tons of cash.
+There'll be orphans, as consequence of your actions, and homeless folk (i.e.: the wives & children of the guards)

+If you triggered a war between rivalling daimyos, there'd be even more deaths and as a consequence more orphans.
+Most orphans will die and some will be found by your spies (beggars, prostitutes, tavern keepers, bought officials, etc)

+Once brought to you, you get to choose which ones you keep and which ones you leave to their fate.
+Your ability to spot current ability & potential ability should influence your decisions (accuracy dependend on your headmasters or teacher's skill)

+Even if you'd like to keep all, it will affect your ability to feed your current roster.
+If you take on too many, all will starve and you lose the game.

+The larger the school, the more orphans you can have.

+The game is over when your headmaster dies of old age, is assassinated by a rival clan or died in a successful assault on your school, betrayed by someone close to you or... well any other number of reasons

+Focus should be on expanding influence & control across japan (placing spies, adding dens, etc)

+In effect, you sorta won the game when you are the puppet-master in the shadows, ruling over the Japan, but there is no victory condition, so you can keep going as long as you want.

 ### Jobs to be filled